Markloftus/Yq12Estimations/README.md

 ### SRKmer

-`SRKmer` estimates Yq12 size from short-read sequencing data provided as BAM or CRAM files.
+`SRKmer` estimates Yq12 size from short-read sequencing data provided as BAM or CRAM files.<br>

+<i>Note</i>: The SRKmer is very slow (typical runs are 8-15 hours).
+When I originally built it (~3+ years ago) the plan was make it accurate and then speed it up.
+I managed to make it accurate then life of course blew up and I haven't gotten around to making it faster.
+If you need it faster just let me know I might be able to do so in the future versions.
+Also, as the manuscript states but I want to be very specific it only works with <b> non-PCR short reads </b>.
+We have tested it on reads generated from PCR and it greatly underestimates the Yq12 region. <br>

 The pipeline identifies reads containing Yq12-derived k-mers, classifies Yq12 subunit-associated k-mers as DYZ1 or DYZ2, and normalizes the total associated read length by the sequencing depth of the sample.

-See [`SRKmer/README.md`](SRKmer/READ.me) for installation, required files, compilation, and usage instructions.
+See [`SRKmer/README.md`](SRKmer/README.md) for installation, required files, compilation, and usage instructions.

 ### LRKmer